 7 core website maintenance costs

-When researching your website maintenance costs, you’ll want to consider these factors (mentioned in the table above), which will influence how much website maintenance costs your business.
+While researching your website maintenance costs, you’ll want to consider these factors (mentioned in the table above), which will influence how much website maintenance costs your business.

 1. Domain Name Registration

 A domain name is unique to your business, appearing in your website’s URL.
-Without a domain name, it’s impossible for users to visit your site, which is why you must pay to renew your domain name each year.
+Without a domain name, users can’t visit your site, which is why you must pay to renew your domain name each year.
 If you don’t, someone else could purchase the name and force your company to find a new one.
 One thing that we always recommend is never letting an agency control your domain name.
 The agency will manage your domain name for you and make sure it’s registered and up to date, but never give your domain name over to an account to which you do not have access.

 On average, it costs businesses $1 – $2 per month or $12 – $24 per year to renew their domain name.